History of Taganrog: Trade and economy development in the 19th century

-Civil war and establishment of Soviets
+Civil war, establishment of Soviets, temporary Ukrainian Soviet capital

 Soviet power was established in Taganrog on January 22, 1918.
 Anton Glushko headed the first local soviet.
-From March to May 1918, the Ukrainian Soviet government stayed in Taganrog during Ukraine's occupation by German troops.
+From March to May 1918, the government of the Ukrainian Soviet Republic stayed in Taganrog during Ukraine's occupation by German troops.
+The Communist Party of Ukraine was founded in the city in April 1918.
 Taganrog itself was under German occupation May – August 1918.
 In August 1918, Don Cossacks took the control of the city.
 In 1919 General Anton Denikin kept his headquarters at the Avgerino mansion.

 Red Army troops under command of Nikolay Kuybishev entered the city on December 24, 1919.
 The remainder of Denikin's troops and the British Consulate were evacuated by HMS Montrose.
 On February 26, 1920 the Military Revolutionary Commission issued the order number 46, closing five foreign consulates that were open in Taganrog at that time (Spanish, Greek, Belgian, Danish and Swedish Consulates).
 The full power was given to the executive committee of The City Soviet Workers' council on December 17, 1920 and the city joined Ukrainian SSR.
 However, it was transferred to Russian SFSR in 1924 along with Shakhty Okrug.

-Taganrog during WWII
+World War II

 In World War II, 1941–1943, Taganrog was occupied by German troops and suffered extensive damage.
 Two SS divisions entered the city in October 1941 with other military and back divisions to follow.
 The local government system was replaced by Bürgermeisteramt or "New Russian local government".

 The SS Einsatzgruppe Sonderkommando 10a performed systematic genocide of Taganrog citizens—particularly Jews—from the first days of occupation.
 According to the information of the State Archive, some 7,000 Taganrogers (1,500 of them children of various age) were shot to death in the Gully of Petrushino.

-In Taganrog at least 2 Soviet partisans groups were active, organized by NKVD before the Soviet troops left the city; and in November 1941, Semion Morozov organized an underground resistance group, which consisted mainly of young Komsomol members.
+In Taganrog at least two Soviet partisans groups were active, organized by NKVD before the Soviet troops left the city; and in November 1941, Semion Morozov organized an underground resistance group, which consisted mainly of young Komsomol members.
 The members of the two groups acted separately and were not permitted to go into contact.